- Home

 2. Fatty fish

 Fatty fish, such as salmon, sardines, and mackerel, are beneficial for bone health because they contain calcium and vitamin D, and are rich in omega-3 fatty acids.
-Take this study, which found that fatty fish had protective effects on hip bone mineral density in older adults.
+Take this study, which found fatty fish had protective effects on hip bone mineral density in older adults.

 3. Tofu

-Studies suggest that soy-based foods such as tofu may improve bone health – particularly in women.
+Studies suggest that soy-based foods such as tofu may improve bone health, particularly in women.
 For example, in this study, higher soy intake was linked with better bone mineral density in postmenopausal women.

-Soy is a great source of calcium, protein, and polyphenols (powerful antioxidants), which research suggests may help to prevent bone disease.
+Soy is a great source of calcium, protein, and polyphenols (powerful antioxidants), which research suggests may help prevent bone disease.

 4. Chia seeds